 Is interviewing passers-by or neighbors for their opinions or reactions to an event, news you want to see?
 Or does that interview put things into perspective for you?

 I have met and know reporters I know to be ethical.
-Yet, I have seen things reported as news that are not honest, objective or respectful.
+Yet, I have seen things reported as news that are not honest, objective, or respectful.
 I am conflicted.
-And as a result of that, I don't watch news very often any more.
+And as a result of that, I don’t watch the news very often anymore.
 Do you?

-I'd be pleased to have you share your opinions about televised news today.
-Perhaps you can enlighten me and resolve my indecision.
+I’d be pleased to have you share your opinions about televised news today.
+Perhaps you can enlighten me and resolve my indecision about breaking news: do you trust it.